abruzzi/patterns-for-state-management-in-react/README.md

 The test ensures that users can select items from the dropdown using keyboard inputs.
 After rendering the `SimpleDropdown` and clicking on its trigger button, the dropdown is focused.
 Subsequently, the test simulates a keyboard arrow-down press to navigate to the first item and an enter press to select it.
 The test then verifies if the selected item displays the expected text.

 While utilizing custom hooks for Headless Components is common, it's not the sole approach.
-In fact, before the advent of hooks, developers employed render props or higher-order components to implement Headless Components.
-Nowadays, even though higher-order components have lost some of their previous popularity, a declarative API employing React context remains relatively well-liked.
+In fact, before the advent of hooks, developers employed render props or Higher-Order Components to implement Headless Components.
+Nowadays, even though Higher-Order Components have lost some of their previous popularity, a declarative API employing React context continues to be fairly favoured.

 ## Declarative Headless Component with context API